RoanBrand/MQTT-Siemens-S7-300/README.md

 Inputs for this block can trigger a MQTT broker connect, publish a message or subscribe to a MQTT channel.

 ### Notes
 Porting C++ to Siemens SCL has taught many differences between systems.
+Differences include:

-One major difference is the inability to make blocking calls in SCL.
+- The inability to make blocking calls in SCL.
+- No dynamically allocated memory.

 The reason for this is a PLC is a real-time system.
-What this means is the entire program from the first to last line *must* complete in a certain amount of time. (typically <10ms)
+One consequence is that entire program code from the first to last line *must* complete in a certain amount of time.
+(Typically <10ms)
 The workaround I make is using a FB with a state machine that can wait for a procedure to finish before moving on.

 After working with SCL for a while it feels that the language is primitive in many ways in comparison with most PC languages.